joshuaeckroth/csci221-website/lecture/arrays.markdown

 p[1][3][4] &equiv; *(*(*(p + 1) + 3) + 4)
 </pre>

+Want proof?!
+Try this with some 1D array: `arr[3]` vs. `3[arr]`.
+Note that this won't work with 2D or more-D arrays, because the stars won't be in the right places.

 ## Frequency of English letters example

 {% highlight cpp %}